bamcis-io/GeoJSON/README.md

 Added Well-Known Binary serialization and deserialization support for `Geometry` objects.

 ### 2.2.0
-Added an Id property to in `Feature`.
+Added an Id property to `Feature`.
 Also added a global config object that can be used to ignore validation of coordinate values.

 ### 2.1.1
 Added validation for latitude and longitude values in `Position`.